Vaccines after Cancer: Taking Control (2nd Edition)

 About

-All you need to know about COVID-19 and other vaccines
+All you need to know about vaccinations after a cancer diagnosis

-Australia Day 2017, when I was recognised with an Order of Australia award, was a bitter-sweet moment, as the day before, I had received my first dose of chemotherapy for Hodgkin’s lymphoma.
-After eight months off work, I too became a ‘cancer survivor’.
+Australia Day 2017, when I was recognised with an Order of Australia, was a bittersweet moment.
+The day before, I had received my first dose of chemotherapy for Hodgkin lymphoma.
+After eight months away from work, I too became a “cancer survivor”.

-- Which vaccines to have before or after your cancer treatment
+• Which vaccines to consider before, during, and after cancer treatment

 Male Breast Cancer: Taking Control